mchav/dataframe/docs/coming_from_other_implementations.md

-# Coming from other implementations
+# Coming from Other DataFrame Implementations

+This guide helps users familiar with pandas, Polars, or dplyr understand how to work with our Haskell DataFrame library.
+We'll walk through common patterns and show how concepts translate between these tools.

+## Philosophy and Key Differences

+Before diving into specific examples, it's important to understand the core philosophy of our Haskell DataFrame implementation:

+1. **Type Safety**: We leverage Haskell's type system to catch errors at compile time rather than runtime
+2. **Explicit Operations**: Rather than overloading operators like `[]`, we provide explicit functions for each operation
+3. **Functional Composition**: Operations are designed to chain together using `|>` (pipe operator) or function composition
+4. **Immutability**: All operations return new DataFrames rather than modifying existing ones
+5. **No Implicit Conversions**: Type conversions and transformations must be explicit

 ## Coming from pandas

-We'll be porting over concepts from [10 minutes to Pandas](https://pandas.pydata.org/docs/user_guide/10min.html).
+We'll port over concepts from [10 minutes to Pandas](https://pandas.pydata.org/docs/user_guide/10min.html), showing how familiar pandas operations map to our library.

 ### Basic Data Structures

+**pandas Series → DataFrame Column**

-A pandas `Series` maps to a `Column`. `Series` are indexable (labelled) arrays.
-We currently don't support indexing so `Column`s aren't meant to be manipulated directly so we don't focus on them too much.
+A pandas `Series` is an indexable (labelled) array.
+In our library, these map to `Column` values.
+However, we currently don't support row indexing, so `Column`s aren't typically manipulated directly—instead, you work with them through DataFrame operations.

+**pandas DataFrame → DataFrame DataFrame**

-A `DataFrame` maps to a `DataFrame` as expected.
-Our dataframes are essentially a list of `Vector`s with some metadata for managing state.
+Both use the name `DataFrame`, but the internal representation differs.
+Our DataFrames are essentially lists of `Vector`s with metadata for managing state and type information.
+This means operations are designed to work efficiently with columnar data.

-### Creating our structures
+### Creating Data Structures

-Creaing a series.
+#### Creating a Series/Column

+In pandas, you might create a series with some missing values:

 ```python
 python> s = pd.Series([1, 3, 5, np.nan, 6, 8])